LocalPiper/CrusadersLanguageModified/README.md

 ## 🧾 Description

 CrusadersLanguageModified is a successor to [SCLanguage](https://github.com/LocalPiper/SCLanguage), continuing to follow the medieval theme of it's predecessor while including new features.
-This language is developed as a project for discipline "Compiler Developement" at University of ITMO.
+This language is developed as a project for discipline "Compiler Development" at University of ITMO.

 ---